Bible Restoration saves and restores Family Bibles and old Bibles with detached, taped or missing covers, spines and

 Our Bible Restoration service can restore most Bibles, including circa 1800 and early 1900 Family Bibles.

-Some of the most stunning Bibles we receive for Bible Restoration are circa the 1800s and early 1900 Family Bibles.
-These have gorgeous, elaborate and decorative original leather covers and spines.
+Some of the most stunning Bibles we receive are old Bibles and decorative antique Family Bibles.
+These have gorgeous, elaborate and ornate original leather covers and spines.
 The pages are usually torn or damaged.
 Some are missing genealogy pages.
-Due to the passage of time, these Family bibles need special attention to restore these detached covers and spines and mend the damaged pages.
+Due to the passage of time, these Bibles need special attention to restore these detached covers and spines and mend the damaged pages.

 The Bible restoration process used to save and restore original covers and spines depends on the age of the Bible, the thickness of the original cover and the condition of the original cover.
 Here are some examples of different methods we use in Bible restoration.

 Bible are restored with "Splice" method (The Large Cross Bible example)

 The "Before" photo shows a Family Bible with a detached cover and spine being held together with Scotch tape.
 Despite this significant damage, our bookbinders employ a "Splice Method" for the cover and the spine.
 The original spine is carefully removed, trimmed and glued to the newly constructed spine.
 The bookbinders create a notched space in the original cover and the new spine is carefully spliced together with the original cover.
 We restore most large Family Bibles with this technique.
 The new spine, together with the spliced cover give the Bible renewed functionality.
 This photo shows how our bookbinders salvage a seriously damaged and torn original spine.
 The "After" photo shows the restored Bible with an optional condition and sealant service, transforming the Bible to display a marvelous deep color.

 Restore Bible with a "well" method technique (The detached Bible cover example)